chloepilonv/aws-ai-rag-chatbot/README.md

 1. Turn off Hugging Face and Gradio Telemtry
 2. Insert external docs (Ansys, StarCCM, etc.)
-3. Improve referencing an dsourcing
+3. Improve referencing and sourcing
 4. Try with Qdrant
 5. Fuzz-testing
 6. Use an agent instead :-)
+7. Remove the playwright crawler if it takes too much time.